ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Managing Connections: Setting Properties and Obtaining Information {#introspection}

+## Connection Properties

-The application can set per-connection Protocol Properties (see {{protocol-props}}).
+The application can set per-connection Properties.
-Certain Procotol Properties may be read-only, on a protocol- and property-specific basis.
+Certain Connection Properties may be read-only, on a protocol- and property-specific basis.
 ~~~
 Connection.SetProperty(property, value)
 ~~~